LangChain Functions, Tools, and Agents: Practical Guide 2026

 - Agents are loops that let the LLM choose which tool to call, observe the result, and decide what to do next — until it reaches a final answer or hits a stop condition.

 If you are new to the bigger picture, our explainer on what AI agents actually are is a good companion read before diving in.
+When it comes time to evaluate vendors that claim to be "agentic," Cynked's Agent Washing in 2026: How to Spot Fake AI Agents Before You Buy is a useful sanity check.

 Why langchain agents tools Matter in 2026